Ilhan Omar Says Joe Biden Isn’t Progressive Enough To Tackle ‘Systematic Challenges’ Facing America

 Rep. Ilhan Omar made it clear on Saturday that former vice president Joe Biden wouldn’t make the kind of president she feels America needs, blaming a lack of progressiveness that would prevent him from tackling “systematic” American challenges.

-According to The Guardian, Omar delivered the keynote speech at the Iowa People’s Presidential Forum — a political gathering that took place not far from the much larger Polk County Steak Fry where 17 Democratic candidates were in attendance to give stump speeches to crowds of thousands.
+According to The Guardian, Omar delivered the keynote speech at the Iowa People’s Presidential Forum — a political gathering that took place not far from the much larger Polk County Steak Fry, where 17 Democratic candidates were in attendance to give stump speeches to crowds of thousands.

 The forum Omar spoke at drew two top-tier 2020 Democratic candidates — Sen. Bernie Sanders and Sen. Elizabeth Warren, both of whom are considered the most progressive in the 2020 class of Democratic presidential hopefuls.

-Omar demanded “a president who realizes we are not just fighting for one election, we are fighting for the very soul of our democracy and what society we want to become.”
+Omar demanded “a president who realizes we are not just fighting for one election [but] fighting for the very soul of our democracy and what society we want to become.”
 When questioned by a reporter from The Guardian if Biden could be that kind of president, she explained why she didn’t think so.

 “I think it has been very clear to many of the people who have been creating the kind of movement that is exciting generations, that we want somebody who really has a plan that is going to tackle a lot of the systematic challenges that we have, and he doesn’t,” Omar said.